 I was able to visit.
 At this point the New River is banked up about 12 to 16 feet above ground level.
 Spital Brook is clearly visible, flowing under it and out the other side towards the railway.
 I need to check further east -- it seems to turn right and run parallel to the railway, which is a different path to that of the historic map.

-- Resolved by harg almost 2 years ago
+- Resolved by harg about 2 years ago

 |Copyright OpenStreetMap and contributors, under an open license|